Augmenting Diffs With Runtime Information: Experimental Results

-\toolname synthesizes an augmented diff showing a runtime difference causally related to the intended behavioral change for 55\% (16/29) of the code diffs.
-This suggests that \toolname reports are useful for code reviewers in terms of pointing to the core of the intended behavioral change.
-For the remaining 13 commits, the reported unique state value is not causally related to the change.
-Our manual analysis reveals, these state values have two different types.
-The first type includes cases where the state value is a \emph{random value} (e.g. using a random number generator) saved in a relevant variable.
-In the second type, the reported unique state value captures some \emph{environment changes} (e.g. a Unix timestamp).

-For example, \autoref{fig:rq2_randomness_ex} reports a random value change.
-The intended behavioral change at line 54 is to ensure the commit is not signed by invoking \texttt{setSign(false)}.
-But \toolname augmented diff is showing just a change in the value of the \texttt{folder} variable at line 46, with a randomly generated folder name.
-This is not an essential part of the intended behavioral change.
-Also, the augmented diff for code diff \#3 is a change in a timestamp variable, which is only related to changes in the environment of the program execution.
-As done in research on flaky test detection and mitigation, it is an interesting direction of future work to ignore flaky changes in the context of runtime differencing.
+The code diff \#1 is another case where the augmentation by \toolname is not easily understandable.
+This augmented code diff is shown in \autoref{fig:rq2_ununderstandable_ex}.
+The detected unique state value is the \texttt{false} value of the \texttt{printStackPropertiesSet} field in the \texttt{method} variable.
+The issue with this runtime data is that it does not state if \texttt{printStackPropertiesSet} is actually a static field.
+Consequently, the user may imply that \texttt{method} is referring to a not-null object whose \texttt{printStackPropertiesSet} is set to \texttt{true}, while in fact the value of \texttt{method} is null in this example.
+Based on this observation, we envision a future improvement in \toolname that adds the type (static/non-static) of the fields to the reported runtime differences.

-\begin{mdframed} \textbf{Answer to RQ3: \rqone} \\ The manual analysis of 29 code diffs in benchmark \rqthreeds shows that 96\% of augmented diffs are correct.
-They are causally related to the intended behavioral change in 55\% of the cases, and understandable in 93\% of cases.
-Correctness, causal relation, and understandability are all essential for using augmented code diffs in code review.
+\begin{mdframed} \textbf{Answer to RQ3: \rqthree} \\ The manual analysis of 30 code diffs in the benchmark \rqthreeds shows that 100\% of augmented diffs are correct.
+The randomness of the detected unique state values is correctly determined in 100\% as well.
+For 93\% (28/30) of the code diffs, the reported runtime difference is easily understandable.
 Overall, based on our experiments, we conclude that \toolname is a reliable and useful tool to understand code changes, beyond purely syntactic code diffs. \end{mdframed}